Will Brink's Unified Theory of Nutrition

 "Total calories dictates how much weight a person gains or loses;

 This seemingly simple statement allows people to understand the differences between the two schools of thought.
-For example, studies often find that two groups of people put on the same calorie intakes, Still, very different ratios of carbs, fats, and proteins will lose different amounts of body fat and or lean body mass (i.e. muscle, bone, etc.).
+For example, studies often find that two groups put on the same calorie intakes.
+Still, very different ratios of carbs, fats, and proteins will lose different amounts of body fat and or lean body mass (i.e. muscle, bone, etc.).

-Some studies find for example people on a higher protein lower carb diet lose approximately the same amount of weight as another group on a high carb lower protein diet, but the group on the higher protein diet lost more actual fat and less lean body mass (muscle).
-Or, some studies using the same calorie intakes, but different macronutrient intakes often find the higher protein diet may lose less actual weight than the higher carb lower protein diets.
-Still, the actual fat loss is higher in the higher protein low carb diets.
+Some studies find that people on a higher protein lower carb diet lose approximately the same weight as others on a high carb lower protein diet, but the group on the higher protein diet lost essential fat and less lean body mass (muscle).
+Or, some studies use the same calorie intakes, but different macronutrient intakes often find the higher protein diet may lose less actual weight than the higher carb lower protein diets.
+Still, the fat loss is higher in the higher protein low carb diets.
 This effect has also been seen in some studies that compared high fat/low carb vs high carb/low-fat diets.
 As one might expect, the result is usually amplified if exercise is involved.

 Of course, these effects are not found universally in all studies that examine the issue.
 Still, the bulk of the data is clear: diets containing different macronutrient ratios do have different effects on human physiology even when calorie intakes are identical (see references 1 to 11 inclusive).
 Or, as the authors of one recent study that looked at the issue concluded: